Parents/legal guardians or students (16 years of age and older) can access or submit vaccine records to Toronto Public Health.

 1. Check the student’s yellow vaccine card to see if they received the required vaccines (or age-appropriate boosters).

-When can a suspension order be lifted?
+When a suspension order can be lifted

 Once a suspension period has begun, a student can return to school when: